 8. Kindness Role-Play and Skits

-Divide students into small groups and ask them to act out scenarios showing kindness to parents at home, such as:
+Divide students into small groups and ask them to act out scenarios showing kindness to parents at home, such as:-

 - Helping with chores without being asked